marif0025/gratuity-calculator-ae/SANITY_OPTIMIZATION_SUMMARY.md

 -   **Schema Validation**: All schema errors resolved
 -   **Singleton Entities**: Config and Home are now properly configured as single entities
 -   **Studio Configuration**: Dynamic singleton handling in sidebar
+-   **Blog Schema**: Complete blog content type with all requested fields and best practices

 The schema is now optimized according to Sanity best practices and the provided development guidelines.